erikw/restic-automatic-backup-scheduler/README.md

 # Intro
 [restic](https://restic.net/) is a command-line tool for making backups, the right way.
 Check the official website for a feature explanation.
 As a storage backend, I recommend [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html) as restic works well with it, and it is (at the time of writing) very affordable for the hobbyist hacker! (anecdotal: I pay for my full-systems backups each month typically < 1 USD).

 Unfortunately restic does not come pre-configured with a way to run automated backups, say every day.
-However it's possible to set this up yourself using systemd/cron and some wrappers.
-This example also features email notifications when a backup fails to complete.
+However it's possible to set this up yourself using built-in tools in your OS and some wrappers.
+For Linux with systemd, it's convenient to use systemd timers.
+For macOS systems, we can use built-in LaunchAgents.
+For Windows we can use ScheduledTasks.
+Any OS having something cron-like will also work!

 Here follows a step-by step tutorial on how to set it up, with my sample script and configurations that you can modify to suit your needs.